New

 Monitoring Responses

 As participants complete interviews, their responses appear in your study dashboard.
 You can review individual conversations, see how many interviews have been completed, and start identifying patterns.
-Koji's analysis tools help you make sense of the data as it comes in.
+Structured question responses are automatically aggregated — you'll see charts and distributions building up as more participants respond.

 Making Changes After Publishing